XLII, No. 16

 Chair Zlokovich reported that the Faculty Advisory Committee continues to meet for program reviews.
-Senator Cobb asked why the University Studies program is not under this review.
+Senator Cobb asked why the General Education program is not under this review.
 Provost Stephens indicated that the program review is only for majors.
-University Studies is currently under a separate review.
+General Education is currently under a separate review.

 Chair-Elect Ambery reported that she attended the Budget Review meeting.
 She indicated that there were no decisions made.
 Every entity presented its request.
 The requests will be put onto a spreadsheet and made available for everyone to view.
 She indicated that there are more requests for funds than what are available.
 Senator Dillivan indicated that the Faculty Compensation Committee requested a 4% increase in faculty pay equity money.